ruggeryiury/dta-parser/README.md

 import DTAParser from 'dta-parser' import fs from 'fs'

-// Fetch a .dta file to get its contents as string. const dtaFileContents = fs.readFileSync('/path/to/dta-file.dta', 'utf-8')
+// Read a .dta file to get its contents. const dtaFileContents = fs.readFileSync('/path/to/dta-file.dta')

 // Use "DTAParser()", passing the .dta file contents
 // as first argument.